-Tim Crail, our Labor liaison and co-liaison to Portland Parks & Recreation (particularly their Operations departments), is a graduate of Lewis and Clark Law School and a member of the Oregon State Bar Association.
-He worked at the State Capitol in Salem as a Legislative Assistant for the 1995, 1997, and 1999 sessions.
+Tim Crail, Chief of Staff, is a graduate of Lewis and Clark Law School and a former member of the Oregon State Bar Association.
+He has served on Amanda's team since before she was elected, and in City Hall since her first day of her first term.
+He has been Chief of Staff for six years.
+Before City Hall, he worked at the State Capitol in Salem as a Legislative Assistant for the 1995, 1997, and 1999 sessions.
 He was Amanda’s campaign treasurer, steering committee chair, and chief advisor during her City Council campaigns in 2006 and 2008, meeting the challenges of the initial runs of Portland's Public Campaign Financing system.
-For nearly ten years, Tim was a home-parent to his two children, volunteering at Markham Elementary School, including three years on the Site Council.
+For nearly ten years, Tim was a home-parent to his two children, volunteering at Markham Elementary School including three years on the Site Council.
 He served on committees at Metro, SW Neighborhoods, Inc., City of Portland, and Portland Public Schools, and for nine years on the Multnomah County Planning Commission.
-Contact Tim if you have questions, comments, or concerns on the City budget, union bargaining, or State/Federal legislative agendas.
+Tim has served as Amanda's primary liaison to the Bureau of Emergency Communications and the Office of Cable Communications and Franchise Management (now the Office for Community Technology), as well as co-liaison to Portland Parks & Recreation.
+He is Amanda's Labor liaison.
+Contact Tim if you have questions, comments, or concerns on the Bureau of Environmental Services, union bargaining, or State/Federal legislative agendas.
 Tim is also our office's primary press contact.